corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

 ```

 {{< note >}}
-Note that the Create, Update and Delete commands are not marked final, therefore we can extend the contract verification constraints from these points, but we can't extend from ExampleContractCommand.
+The `Create`, `Update` and `Delete` commands are not marked final, therefore we can extend the contract verification constraints from these points, but we can't extend from `ExampleContractCommand`.
 {{< /note >}}

 ## Delegated Contract Design

-As we have now delegated contract verification constraint logic to the commands themselves, we must also refctor the contract to support this delegation.
-The contract implementation in this case becomes incredibly simple, since it's no longer responsible for defining contract verification constraints; for example:
+As we have now delegated contract verification constraint logic to the commands themselves, we must also refactor the contract to support this delegation.
+The contract implementation in this case becomes incredibly simple, since it's no longer responsible for defining contract verification constraints, for example:

 ```kotlin
   public final class ExampleContract implements Contract {